-As a police wife or fire wife you know all too well that your spouse works beyond the normal shift pretty often.
+As a police or fire spouse you know all too well that your spouse works beyond the normal shift pretty often.
 We hear the news highlighting the amounts of overtime that first responders work.
 The public can have a strong reaction to hearing about first responders doubling or tripling their salary from overtime.
 These professions are actually not held to the same standard as other employers through the Fair Labor Standards Act (FLSA).
 The truth is, any profession that requires around the clock staffing is going to struggle with constantly filling those shifts.

 As you know, overtime is often times out of the first responder’s control, we call this forced overtime.
 This means there’s an immediate need, your spouse is already there or next on the list, and 911 calls don’t stop so we have to deal with it.
 When that happens, unfortunately we all need to adapt and accept that this is part of the job, take a deep breath, and carry on.
 However, there are also many times overtime is a choice.
 I believe when it’s a choice it should always be a thoughtful family decision and your family should consider every angle, not just how much more money it brings in.
 It might come at a greater cost than you might imagine considering longevity and family resiliency.